despegar/mot/README.md

 As it is commonly done with HTTP and other protocols, when the target is specified using a domain name (not an IP address), the implementation will try to establish a connection with all the A and AAAA records associated with the name, until one eventually succeeds.

 With respect to concurrency, all the interface is thread-safe.
 In particular, messages and responses can be sent by several threads safely.
 Internally, the access to TCP connections is serialized using concurrent queues.
 There is one queue per each connection side (each pair of distinct Mot parties uses one queue for sending messages from their side).
-The queue used is a variant of the [LinkedBlockingQueue](http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/LinkedBlockingQueue.html) that manages priorities and supports sub-queues.
-It is called [LinkedBlockingMultiQueue](src/main/scala/mot/queue/LinkedBlockingMultiQueue.scala).
+The queue used is the [LinkedBlockingMultiQueue](https://github.com/marianobarrios/linked-blocking-multi-queue), which is a variant of the [LinkedBlockingQueue](http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/LinkedBlockingQueue.html) that manages priorities and supports sub-queues.

 Regarding performance, a single client-server pair can easily reach a throughput in the order of hundreds of thousands of request-response round-trips, using two quad-core instances.
 The latency in idle hardware of a request-response round-trip is in the order of the single millisecond.